 Stretching is found to reduce injury and enhance sports performance.
 The American Council of Sports Medicine in general recommends static stretching after a warm up to increase range of motion (ROM) in the synovial joints.
 Increasing ROM is key to avoiding muscle imbalance.
 A research in the International Journal of Sports Physical Therapy (2012) defines stretching ‘…[as] generally focus[ing] on increasing the length of a musculotendinous unit, in essence increasing the distance between a muscle’s origin and insertion’.
 As you guessed, stretching the muscle at its origin/insertion is work!
 And since increasing ROM is key to avoiding muscle imbalance, it is also necessary in order to address biomechanical inefficiency.
 For example, did you know that tight hamstrings can lead to a posteriorly tilted pelvis?
-I will be discussing this at length in a future post but this quite common muscle pattern can contribute to a “tucked bum” position and eventually cause a combination of back strain and weak abdominals (sometimes referred to as swayback posture).
-Restoring alignment by stretching a muscle is a key feature in pilates and other treatment modalities.
-However, stretching is not for every body.
-If stretching is just one piece of the tensegrity puzzle.
+I will be discussing this at length in a future post but this quite common muscle pattern can contribute to a “tucked bum” position and eventually cause a combination of back strain and weak abdominals.
+Restoring alignment by stretching a muscle is a key feature in Pilates and other treatment modalities.
+However, stretching is not for everybody.
+Stretching is just one piece of the tensegrity puzzle.
 Let’s look at why.

 For some individuals, stretching just happens more naturally.
 Looking closely at these “flexible types” in particular, stretching is not the issue, joint laxicity is.
 Extension, from the latin term ‘extendere’ means “to pull apart”.
 Extension of a joint generally means straightening it.
 The term hyper mobility or hyper-extension is given to describe an extreme or larger than normal range whereby the limb/s move away from the same joint axis.